ruby-grape/grape-on-rack/README.md

 Explore the API
 ---------------

 Explore the API using [Swagger UI](http://petstore.swagger.wordnik.com).
-Run the application and point the explorer to `http://localhost:9292/api/swagger_doc`.
+Run the application and point the explorer to `http://localhost:9292/api/swagger_doc` or `http://grape-on-rack.herokuapp.com/api/swagger_doc`.

 New Relic
 ---------